Careers with a Bachelor's Degree

 A Plethora of Job Opportunities

-Students often think only of mental hospitals as employment sites for those interested in work related to psychology.
+Students often think only of psychiatric hospitals as employment sites for those interested in work related to psychology.
 Listed below are many types of agencies and settings.
 In all of these, persons with bachelor's degrees have found interesting and challenging positions which utilize their knowledge of psychology.

 - Community Relations Officer: works either for business or government in promoting good relations with the local community.